cliffchew84/sg_housing/posts/sg-mil-public-homes-2024.md

 ##### Conclusion
-Although the numbers suggest that million dollar public homes are becoming more common in Singapore, even at its peak, only 2.95% of public homes transacted in a month are a million dollars or more.
+Although the numbers suggest that million dollar public homes are becoming more common in Singapore, even at its peak, only around 4% of public homes transacted in a month are a million dollars or more.
 While there many fascination about million dollar public homes, from the windfall for home sellers to exorbitantly high price for home buyers, I am interested to see how this trend continues, and to see if